api3dao/old-api3-docs/airnode/2-7-config-json.md

 Airnode can be configured to work with multiple blockchain providers, types and networks.

+`adminAddress` - the master address that is used to update endpoints and authorizers.

 `id` - the corresponding chain (or network) ID.
 A list of known Ethereum chain IDs can be found at [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md#list-of-chain-ids), although this list is not exhaustive and the `id` does not necessarily need to be a popular or known value.

 `type` - the type of blockchain to connect to.
 Currently only `evm` is supported for Ethereum and other EVM compatible blockchains, although other blockchain types will be supported in the future.